ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

     http://192.168.152.174:8080

 SmartCOOP front-end shoudl be visible in your browser ready for interaction.

-Notice: if you have any problem  just realod page on browser on refersh button and you shoudl be ready to go
+If you have any problem  just realod page on browser on refersh button and you shoudl be ready to go.

+Important notice: Dapp is tested on local server and over https://ilijapet.github.io/smartCOOP/client/ accroding to instruction we provide above and with follwoing browsers: Brave, Chrome and Edge browser.
+As well as in context on clean Virtual machine (Linux Debina, Brave browser over Oracle VM VirtualBox).

+Only Firefox return to us some exotic error that we finally did't sacued to figure out root cause and that is why if you test dapp over Firefox most probably you will have some strange problems.

 ## Environment variables
 <hr>